Virreb/vardoptimeraren/README.md

 ## Push to container registry
 For Azure Container Registry:
-Use credentials in the Azure Portal-Container Registry-Access keys
+Use credentials in the Azure Portal - Container Registry - Access keys

 > docker login CONTAINER-REGISTRY